 - Professional quality reproduction: The mic is able to faithfully capture and amplify instrumental sound in order to create the best possible quality.

 - Durability: The mic can withstand hours of use, without wearing out or failing in quality reproduction.
+It’s also tough and durable and can handle lots of bumps and scrapes along the way

 Here are a few tips on how to record an electric guitar with an SM57: